 Philadelphia’s Boardwalk (Schuylkill River Banks) – This is the newest addition to the city’s landscape and offers travelers on it a wonderful skyline view, and the ability to walk, jog, run, bike, or simply sit and enjoy the views.
-It connects the Schuylkill River Trail from Locust Street to the South Street Bridge.
+It connects the Schuylkill River Trail from Locust Street to the South Street Bridge and beyond.

 Explore other options for Philadelphia fun: Top 10 Things for Families to do in Philadelphia.

 Free Things To Do In Philadelphia: Indoor Sites and Offbeat Ideas

 Looking for something a bit different to do?
 If you’ve visited the city before, you may be in the mood for something a bit unique.
 All of these sites offer an experience that’s a little different, yet interesting at the same time.
 See if of any of them would be perfect for your group: